 Virgil manages to get on his feet, but doesn’t have a clear shot at Frank who is trying to get out of the tight confines of the alley and into Fremont Street using his horse for a shield.
 Virgil fires a couple of shots at Frank anyway.

 Ike grabs at Wyatt’s gun, which then discharges.
 At that instant, Morgan yells, “I’m hit” and falls to the ground.
 The bullet could have come from one of several guns, including Wyatt’s.
 Nevertheless, the wound was very serious.
 The bullet entered at one shoulder, nicked a vertebrae, and exited the other shoulder.
-Morgan tries to get up, but trips over a mound of dirt where a water pipe had recently been buried on Fremont Street.
+Morgan tries to get up, but trips over a mound of dirt from a ditch where a water pipe is laid out on Fremont Street ready to be buried.
 This sudden, unexpected fall may have saved his life because the many other bullets whizzing all around him missed their intended target.

 Wyatt finally gets free of Ike’s grasp and tells him, “The fight [has] commenced, go to fighting or get away.”
 Ike runs away.
 After the gunfight, he will be found two blocks away hiding in an office.

 Doc, calmly fulfilling his duty in the middle of Fremont Street, is also looking for an opportunity to fire at Tom McLaury.
 But Tom’s horse keeps getting in the way.
 Wyatt, now free of Ike, sees Doc’s predicament and intentionally shoots Tom’s horse.
 The bullet grazes the horse & it bolts away, exposing Tom.